dpaper-splunk/public/apps/IUR/README.md

 By looking for the value after `index = ` in the search.log entries above, we can generate the analytics Splunk administrators have been asking for.

+## Notes

+Unless the Splunk environment is already ingesting `search.log` files from dispatch on the Search Head, this app will take time to produce reliable data.
+On install and restart, all existing dispatch directories are read, and the initial set of indexes being searched within the TTLs of recently completed searches show up.
+However, the data really needs to be collected for a longer period of time to get a proper view of what is being searched and what isn’t.

+Suggested best practice for this is to collect a minimum of 3 months of `search.log` data, preferrably 6 months, to account for potential long windows of time between uses of data for certain indexes.
+Examples of why so long include

+- Teams that use Splunk only when there are production issues which will happen with indeterministic frequencies depending on the environment
+- Teams that use the data only when there is a new code install to validate things are working and installs happen only every 6 weeks or once a quarter
+- Data for compliance and audit reporting that is used infrequently, but needs to be there